zulip/zulip/docs/tutorials/new-feature-tutorial.md

 `organization_permissions_admin.hbs` or `organization_settings_admin.hbs`
 (omitted here since it is relatively straightforward).

+If you're adding a non-checkbox field, you'll need to specify the type of the field via the `data-setting-widget-type` attribute in the HTML template.

 Then add the new form control in `static/js/admin.js`.

 ``` diff